-Additionally, concerns and allegations about adults should be treated as confidential and passed to the Headteacher (or the Chair of Governors, Academy Trust or LADO if the concerns are about the Headteacher) without delay.
+Additionally, concerns and allegations about members of staff, volunteers or other adults working at or visiting the school should be treated as confidential and passed to the Headteacher (or the Chair of Governors, Academy Trust or LADO if the concerns are about the Headteacher) without delay.

-There are circumstances in which staff are obliged to release pupil data, e.g. parents seeking information about pupil progress or about other colleagues in the school.
-Staff should be aware that, from time to time, information about employees' salaries is matched with other public sector data' are aware that the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent, if it is not possible to gain consent, if it cannot be reasonably expected that a practitioner will gain consent or if to gain consent would place a child at risk
+There are circumstances in which staff are obliged to release pupil data, e.g. to parents seeking information about pupil progress or to other colleagues in the school.
+Staff should be aware that, from time to time, information about employees' salaries is matched with other public sector information (tax office records, police) in terms of a legal obligation and in order to prevent fraudulent claims.